-> What is the value of external reviews?
+What is the value of external reviews?

-While green bonds are in most jurisdictions subject to the same regulation and legal supervision as regular bonds, there are - with the exception of China and India - no regulatory bodies that supervise the greenness of these bonds from a legal perspective.
+While green bonds are in most jurisdictions subject to the same regulation and legal supervision as regular bonds, there are - with a few exceptions like China - no regulatory bodies that supervise the greenness of these bonds from a legal perspective.
 In the absence of such regulation but also in the presence of national standards that diverge from international practices, external review providers assume an important role in safeguarding the environmental integrity of the market and hence the credibility of the product.
-By enhancing transparency and soundness of the environmental features of the green bond, external reviews significantly contribute to mitigate concerns of "green washing", that is the risk of a green bond to fail achieving the declared environmental benefits.
+By enhancing transparency and soundness of the environmental features of the green bond, external reviews significantly contribute to mitigate concerns of green washing, that is the risk of a green bond to fail achieving the declared environmental benefits.